Fairly Cruci-Formed

 Psalm 30; Lamentations 3:22–33; Mark 5:21–43; 2 Corinthians 8:7–15

 Lamentations is poetry, lament, and theology all wrapped into one.
-In Lamentations, probably more than even in Job, someone (or someones) wrestles with grief, loss, death, the (un)fairness of life, and other things that people question when in the throes of significant of the .
+In Lamentations, probably more than even in Job, someone (or someones) wrestles with , loss, , the (un)fairness of life, and other things that people question when in the throes of significant pain of the heart.

 The world really isn’t fair.
 We often aren’t fair to the ones we love, or even ourselves.
 One of the biggest and most painful lessons we as children is that the world is not fair.
 What makes that even more interesting is that no matter how deep that wound is, there is something that we cannot tolerate about things not being fair.

 Even in the verses of Mark, there are “not fair” examples.
-Some gets to Jesus into his home.
-Normal people wouldn’t get to do that.
+Some leader gets to ask into his home. people wouldn’t get to do that.
 Some random woman touches his outer garment and is completely healed.
 There were probably others touching Jesus’ garment, and they didn’t get healed.
 It’s not fair.

 Except, Paul’s point, God’s point isn’t fairness.
 It’s not even reciprocity.
 It’s doing right because it is right.
 Not because it’s fair (or unfair, honestly).